keithvassallomt/icloudbridge.app/docs-src/notes.md

 ### Sync Configuration
 iCloudBridge can sync your notes in two ways: Auto or Manual.

 In **Auto** mode, folders in Apple Notes are automatically mapped to folders in your destination location.
-For example, if your have a folder called "Work" in Apple Notes, it will be synced to a folder called "Work" in your destination location.
+For example, if you have a folder called "Work" in Apple Notes, it will be synced to a folder called "Work" in your destination location.
 If the folder does not exist in the destination, it will be created.
 This is bidirectional - folders in the destination which don't exist in Apple Notes will also be created.

 In **Manual** mode, you can specify exactly which folders in Apple Notes map to which folders in your destination location.
 This gives you more control over where your notes are stored.
 You can also leave folders unmapped, and these will not be synced.